Government Tibbi College and Hospital, Patna: Academic profile

-It is the first government Unani college in India.
-The college imparts the degree Bachelor of Unani Medicine and Surgery (BUMS).
+The college imparts the degree Bachelor of Unani Medicine and Surgery (BUMS), Postgraduate degrees in Moalajat (Medicine), Ilmul Advia (Pharmacology), Mahiyatul Amraz (Pathology), Tahaffuzi wa Samaji Tib (Preventive and Social Medicine), and Kulliyat (Principles of Unani Medicine).
 It also offers a one-year course of pre-tib.
-The college is affiliated to Aryabhatta Knowledge University and is recognised by Medical Council of India.This college is quite famous in Bihar for taking extremely late exam and results.Academic session here is very prolonged.
+The college is affiliated to Bihar University of Health Sciences and is recognised by Medical Council of India.